Pricing · 2 min read · By The Toolbox Pro

 How Much Does It Cost to Install Gutter Guards?

-Quick Answer: Gutter guard installation costs $150 to $400 for labor on a single-story home.
-Most homes have 100 to 200 linear feet of gutters, and guards cost $1 to $10 per linear foot in materials.
-Two-story homes add 30 to 50 percent to the total labor cost.
+Quick Answer: Gutter guard installation runs $150 to $400 in labor for a single-story home, plus $1 to $10 per linear foot in materials.
+Most homes need 100 to 200 linear feet of coverage, bringing total costs to $300 to $1,600.
+Two-story homes cost 30 to 50 percent more due to safety equipment and time.

 What You Will Pay in 2026 for Gutter Guard Installation